RedTopper/Super-Haxagon/README.md

 ![Super Haxagon](./resource/banner.png "Banner")

 This is a Super Hexagon clone for the Nintendo 3DS.
-This should run on both o3ds, n3ds, and ~~Citra homebrew environments~~ nevermind, it can't emulate it fast enough.
+This should run on both o3ds, n3ds, and Citra homebrew environments.
 The Makefile also creates a CFW compatible CIA too, for those who are into that kind of stuff.
 A banner is included.

 ### Download

-None yet!
-This is still in development.
-You can either compile it for now by yourself or wait for me to make it stable enough for the masses.
+Downloads are available from the [releases page](https://github.com/RedInquisitive/Super-Haxagon/releases).

 Contributing to the project will help create a better game for everyone!
 If you would like to help, feel free to create a pull request.
 I know for a fact I messed up somewhere in the code here.
 If you are implementing a new feature, I'd be happy to acccept it!